Whitwick & District U3A - History Group films

 Capsized: The tragic story of The Mumbles lifeboat disaster

-At 3 pm on Monday 14th Sept
+Monday 14th Sept

 Any Man's Kingdom An attempt to capture the variety of life in Northumberland, and in particular something of the county's heart-warming atmosphere.
 This charming 1956 British Transport Film features music by Elizabeth Lutyens and the narrator is well known film, stage & TV actor Stephen Murray who is perhaps best remembered as Number 1 in the long running radio comedy series The Navy Lark.

-At 3 pm on Monday 7th Sept
+Monday 7th Sept

 Watch Holiday online Last week we journeyed to The Lancashire Coast and we now move on to 1957 for a traditional seaside Holiday in Blackpool itself.
 This lively British Transport Film is great fun featuring brilliant camera work, a terrific soundtrack by Chris Barber and his Band, and narration by Robert Shaw.
 The film naturally finishes with a glimpse of the town's famous illuminations.